Anxiety over squatters, fueled by TikTok, inspires a wave of legislation

 The Oklahoma House approved the bill earlier this month; it is now being considered in the Senate.

-But Eric Dunn, director of litigation at the National Housing Law Project, which advocates for tenants’ rights, called the anti-squatting bills a “manufactured crisis” that exhibits the power of the landlord lobby in U.S. statehouses.
+But Eric Dunn, director of litigation at the National Housing Law Project, which advocates for tenants’ rights, called the anti-squatting bills a “manufactured crisis.”

-“This TikTok video gave some landlords cause to say, ‘We have a squatting crisis,’ without any data or evidence, or cause for there to be legislation to address a matter that’s already handled by an eviction court,” Dunn said.
-“It’s indicative of how well organized and connected landlords are in political circles, and how effective they are in getting lawmakers to act on their behalf.”

 Kris, a transgender woman from Florida, said in an interview with Stateline that her parents kicked her out of their home in 2022.
 She found a community of squatters online and has been on the road ever since.
 Recent news coverage has been reckless and could embolden a property owner to hurt someone, said Kris, who asked that her last name not be used out of concern for her safety.